How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

 • Slow loading time ‒ installing an optimized WordPress theme can improve the site’s speed and performance.

-• Security concerns ‒ switching from a nulled theme to a licensed one is a great practice to secure your WordPress website.
-Avoid nulled themes as they often contain malicious code that creates vulnerabilities upon installation.
+• Security concerns ‒ switching from an outdated theme to a newer and maintained one is a great practice to secure your WordPress website.
+Also, avoid nulled themes as they often contain malicious code that creates vulnerabilities upon installation.

 Conclusion